opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ---
 # Roles and permissions

-## User
+## Users

 A **user** is any individual who can log into your OpenProject instance.

+## Placeholder user

 ## Permissions

 Permissions control what users can see and do within OpenProject.
-For example, some permissions dictate whether a user can invite new users to the system, create projects or comment work packages.

 Permission are granted to users by assigning one ore more roles to the users.

 ## Roles